Uglemat/Knights/README.md

 Knights
 =======

-A puzzle game where you must fill a board using only knight movements
+A puzzle game where you must fill a board using only knight movements.
+It's pretty much a clone of the game troyis.

 It is a GPL licensed program.